Why My 4-Cup-a-Day Habit Failed Me: 60 Days of Focus Tracking

 The Remote Work Focus Stack

-If you're curious about the specific audio routine I used to replace my afternoon caffeine crash, you can check out The Brain Song here.
+If you're tired of the 3 PM crash and the feeling that your brain is a browser with too many extensions installed, it might be time to stop overclocking your heart.
+Start supporting the hardware you actually use for work.
+For me, that meant finally giving The Brain Song a real shot.
 It’s been the most consistent part of my setup since that disastrous January.
 Just remember to check with a professional if you feel like your focus issues are more than just 'WFH fatigue'—sometimes the bug is in the hardware, not the software.